THE STORY OF TRIBELESS

 Tools were the easiest, most feasible way of spreading knowledge.

-We’d originally wanted to create a card game just for Tribeless Hosts, so it would be easier for them to come up with conversation topics.
+We’d originally wanted to create a simple card game for Tribeless Hosts to come up with conversation topics.

 But what if we went one step further?